Workflow: Simulating without a machine for manufacturing operations

 4. In the Simulate dialog, set the Viewpoint mode to control how you view the simulation.

-6. Use the options on the toolbar and in the dialog to control the visibility of the tool, toolpaths, and stock during the simulation.
+7. Use the options on the toolbar and in the dialog to control the visibility of the tool, toolpaths, and stock during the simulation, and to check for issues.